rodrigovaldes/DataEng/README.md

 To run the main program:

-1) Put the data you want to process in the folder input.
+1) Put the data in the folder input.
 2) Modify fname in src/run_project.py in case the name of your data is not log.csv
 3) In the command line, python3 src/run_project.py

-# Test the execution
+# Simple test

+1) Go to insight_testsuite.
+2) In the command line, ./run_test.sh

+# Additonal test
+This test will print staments in case the main program produced an incorrect file.

 1) Run the main program.
 2) In the command line, python3 other_test/run_test.py